Mikoyan MiG-35: Bangladesh

 On 2 March 2017, Bangladesh government floated a closed tender for eight fighters.
 The tender issued by Directorate General of Defence Purchase (DGDP) was controversial from the beginning as opposition Bangladesh Nationalist Party accused government Awami League of using Indian funding to buy obsolete aircraft from Russia.
 MiG-35 was one of the contenders, along with Sukhoi Su-30 fighter with European origin AESA radar.
 The Bangladesh government allocated almost $400 million for the procurement.
 Russia has negotiated with Bangladesh for a year for the sale of MiG-35.
 Bangladesh government has terminated the tender due to funding shortage, order placement for Su-30 by Myanmar Air Force in 2018, and lack of interest by Russia's manufacturer to integrate European AESA radar into MIL-STD-1553 bus of the MiG-35 or the Su-30.
 Italian Elettronica SPA is also unable to work with any Russian company to fulfill Bangladesh's requirements due to international sanctions on Russia.

 Malaysia

 In 2019, there were reports that the Russian government had proposed providing two squadrons of MiG-35s to the Royal Malaysian Air Force, to replace its MiG-29N fleet.
 The RMAF had previously mothballed its MiG-29s due to high maintenance costs and downtime.
 As part of the deal, Malaysia would have returned 18 MiG-29Ns to Russia.
 This was the essence of an offer made by Russian President Vladimir Putin to Malaysia in August 2019.

-In 2021, Russian defence export agency, Rosoboronexport said, Russia will send Mikoyan MiG-35 as the contender of RMAF's LCA program.
+In 2021 Rosoboronexport said Russia will send Mikoyan MiG-35 as the contender of RMAF's LCA program.